 When you think about decorating and renovating your home, it’s easy to forget about your patio or deck as part of that equation.
 Many people plan full-scale renovations of their home’s interior while neglecting their patio like that weird second cousin at a dinner party.
 When it comes to outdoor entertaining though, you don’t need to settle for “good enough.”
 Here are 50 patio ideas that will help you take your outdoor space from afterthought to focal point in no time.

-Patio seating ideas
+Patio seating ideas for 2019

 Because you can’t really have a patio without seating, right?!